SeUniVr/RestTestGen/README.md

 Alternatively, you can open the RestTestGen Gradle project with IntelliJ IDEA.
 To run RestTestGen, click the play icon alongside the `main` method of the class `io.resttestgen.core.cli.App`.

+> Warning: make sure that your gradlew file is executable.
+Moreover, some test cases only work with the default OpenAPI specification, so in the case the execution fails due to failed test cases, we recommend to skip tests adding `-x test` to Gradle commands.

 ## <a id="core-features"></a> Features
 The core of the RestTestGen framework provides the following features:
 - custom parser for OpenAPI specifications v3 in JSON format (we dropped Swagger Codegen that caused instability)